 Aim of the attendance policy

-To promote attendance as an important aspect of the student study experience for all students on all Undergraduate, Postgraduate Taught and Postgraduate Research programmes.
+- To promote attendance and academic engagement as an important aspect of thestudent study experience for all students on all Undergraduate, Postgraduate Taught and Postgraduate Research programmes.

-To promote attendance as an important aspect of professional behaviour during all teaching, learning and clinical encounters in preparation for demonstrating appropriate professional behaviour in clinical practice and patient care on relevant programmes.
+- To promote attendance and academic engagement as an important aspect of professional behaviour during all teaching, learning and clinical encounters inpreparation for demonstrating appropriate professional behaviour in clinical practice and patient care on relevant programmes.

-To identify students whose attendance has been poor in order to identify the appropriate support.
+- To identify students whose academic engagement has been poor in order to identify the appropriate support.

-Where applicable to maintain compliance with the Home Office, UK Visas and Immigration (UKVI) regulations and with St George’s responsibilities as a Tier 4 sponsor.
+- Where applicable to maintain compliance with the Home Office, UK Visas and Immigration (UKVI) regulations and with St George’s responsibilities as a Student Sponsor.

-Postgraduate research students are expected to maintain regular contact including attending scheduled meetings (at least once per month) with their supervisors throughout the period of research study until award as detailed in the Student and Supervisor Agreement and Student Handbook – MPhil and PhD.
+Postgraduate research students are expected to maintain regular contact including attending scheduled meetings (at least once per month) with their supervisors throughout the period of research study until award as detailed in the Research Degrees Student Handbook (MPhil/PhD/MD(Res)).

 Special arrangements regarding permitted absences can be made when the student notifies the appropriate member of staff and this is agreed and documented.

-If a student registered on a programme is unable to attend, including when on clinical placement, he or she is expected to take the following action:
+If a student registered on a programme is unable to attend and engage as required, he orshe is expected to take the following action:

-In circumstances where absence is necessary at very short notice (e.g. a close family bereavement) students should email the relevant Programme Administrator, to confirm this absence and to give an indication of the period of absence.
+In circumstances where absence is necessary at very short notice (e.g. a close family bereavement) students should email the relevant programme administrator, to confirm this absence and to give an indication of the period of absence.
 Guidance will be given on the implications of the absence for teaching and learning and/or professional requirements.
-Supporting evidence may be required.

 Request to be absent to observe religious practices or festivals

 Students may request to miss specific teaching and learning events to attend a particular faith event.
-They should follow the advice contained within the Religious Observance and Examinations Policy.
+They should follow the advice contained within the Religious Observance and Academic Timetabling Policy.

-As a Tier 4 Sponsor, the University is legally required to demonstrate that Tier 4 students are attending and engaging in their programme of study and that there are active procedures in place to identify and address any concerns.
+As a Student Sponsor, the University is legally required to demonstrate that sponsored students are academically engaging in their programme of study and that there are active procedures in place to identify and address any concerns.

-Tier 4 students are made aware, by the International Advising Team in the Registry, of the Tier 4 sponsor/student relationship including the sponsor’s legal responsibility to report to UKVI non-attendance and lack of engagement.
-Reporting a student to the UKVI is a serious step and can lead to the curtailment of the student’s Tier 4 visa and a requirement to leave the UK.
+Sponsored students are made aware by the Compliance Team in Registry of the Student Sponsor/student relationship including the Student Sponsor’s legal responsibility to report to UKVI non-attendance and lack of academic engagement.
+Reporting a sponsored student to the UKVI is a serious step and can lead to the curtailment of the student’s student visa and arequirement to leave the UK.

-The appendix below sets out the attendance monitoring process including what action is taken where a student fails to attend as required.
-This process has been produced so that the University can efficiently and reliably fulfil its Tier 4 sponsor monitoring and reporting duties and also support the improvement of the overall student experience by identifying where Tier 4 students may be experiencing difficulties and ensuring timely intervention and appropriate support.
+The appendix sets out the academic engagement monitoring process including what action is taken when a lack of academic engagement is identified.
+This process has been produced so that the University can efficiently and reliably fulfil its Student Sponsor monitoring and reporting duties and also support the improvement of the overall student experience by identifying where sponsored students may be experiencing difficulties and ensuring timely intervention and appropriate support.

-It should be emphasised that these are additional requirements for Tier 4 students only and that the primary responsibility for monitoring attendance and identifying and responding to issues continues to rest with programme teams.
+It should be emphasised that these are additional requirements for sponsored students only and that the primary responsibility for monitoring academic engagement and identifying and responding to issues continues to rest with programme teams.